• Skip to primary navigation

 RECIPE NOTES & TIPS

-• Roasted almonds tend to have a nuttier and richer flavour than unroasted almonds – making them perfect for this recipe!
+• Roasted almonds - tend to have a nuttier and richer flavour than raw unroasted almonds.
 You can buy roasted almonds in the dried fruit and nuts section of your supermarket.
 Use whole almonds rather than flaked almonds.

-• Dried cranberries (or craisins) can be bought from the dried fruit and nuts section of the supermarket.
+• Dried cranberries - can also be bought from the dried fruit and nuts section of the supermarket.

-• Allow the bark to set in the fridge for 1 hour before cutting into slices with a sharp flat knife.
+• Allow the bark to set in the fridge for 1 hour - before cutting into shards or pieces with a sharp flat knife.

-• Store the chocolate bark in an airtight container in the fridge for up to 2 weeks.
+• Store - chocolate bark in an airtight container in the fridge for up to 2 weeks.

 Nutrition